ramon-astudillo/ramon-astudillo.github.io/index.md

 This was a relatively active topic in robust ASR at the time, with multiple competing approaches (feature/model based).
 My thesis contributions were basically

-- Notice that the Ephraim-Malah filters can be seen as propagating the uncertainty of the posterior distribution associated to a Wiener Filter in STFT domain, through the amplitude and log-amplitude non-linearities [IEEE TASLP](http://ieeexplore.ieee.org/abstract/document/6423820/).
+- Notice that the Ephraim-Malah filters can be seen as propagating the uncertainty of the posterior distribution associated to a Wiener Filter in STFT domain, through the amplitude and log-amplitude non-linearities \[[IEEE TASLP](http://ieeexplore.ieee.org/abstract/document/6423820/)\].
-- Exploiting this fact to transform a complex-Gaussian distributed model of the STFT into MFCC (log-Mel) and RASTA-PLP, deriving first and second order moments [Book Chapter](https://pdfs.semanticscholar.org/d32d/72e4dcc59bd014fb9f6428824df035fecaf4.pdf).
+- Exploiting this fact to transform a complex-Gaussian distributed model of the STFT into MFCC (log-Mel) and RASTA-PLP, deriving first and second order moments \[[Book Chapter](https://pdfs.semanticscholar.org/d32d/72e4dcc59bd014fb9f6428824df035fecaf4.pdf)\].
-- Exploiting this fact to derive extensions of super-Gausian prior MMSE estimators based on mixture models [IEEE SPL](http://ieeexplore.ieee.org/abstract/document/5504821/).
+- Exploiting this fact to derive extensions of super-Gausian prior MMSE estimators based on mixture models \[[IEEE SPL](http://ieeexplore.ieee.org/abstract/document/5504821/)\].
-- Showing that this can improve the robustness of ASR systems without retraining, including for performant methods such as the ETSI advanced front-end [IEEE STSP](http://ieeexplore.ieee.org/abstract/document/5504821/).
+- Showing that this can improve the robustness of ASR systems without retraining, including for performant methods such as the ETSI advanced front-end \[[IEEE STSP](http://ieeexplore.ieee.org/abstract/document/5504821/)\].

-If you are interested, you can find the code for my work on STFT Uncertainty Propagation (STFT-UP) [here](https://github.com/ramon-astudillo/stft_up_tools)

 Aside from my PhD, in my time in Berlin I also got to tutor the Neural Networks Seminar of EMSP, supervised Phillip Mandelartz's Thesis and helped other students in the department with their projects and theses.